H-mahmoud/Courses-Management-System/README.md

 # Courses Management System

 Courses Management System is a Web App built with Asp.net MVC, EF and MSS.
-It aims to help students to manage their courses.
+It aims to make the college courses enrollment process easier.

 ### Features:
 - Authentication system using Identity